ricardoyang00/auto-paradise/README.md

 ## Acknowledgements

-This project was developed for the "Linguagens e Tecnologias Web" (LTW) course at @FEUP
+This project was developed for the "Linguagens e Tecnologias Web" (LTW) course at @FEUP by team l11gr05 on May 2024:

+- Bruno Huang (up202207517)
+- Ricardo Yang (up202208465)

 Special thanks to Professor [André Restivo](https://sigarra.up.pt/feup/pt/func_geral.formview?p_codigo=353972) for guidance and support throughout the course.